patrickn/neaveynet-hugo/content/post/arctic-circle-raceway.md

 "Sure, we don't see anything.", one of the guys said.

 So I did, I rode back to the pit lane and out onto the track.
 I was taking it easy to start as I didn't know the track and didn't want to go too mad.
-It was difficult to hold back on the straights though, however the straights are quite short and it's not long before you hit another bend.&nbsp;
+It was difficult to hold back on the straights though, however the straights are quite short and it's not long before you hit another bend.

 On the second lap I was a bit faster.
 If I could have stayed longer I am sure my lap times would have improved. 😊